Diary of a Wimpy Kid (book): Reception

 The book won the Blue Peter Book Award 2012, revealed live on British kids channel CBBC on March 1, 2012.
 In 2012 it was ranked number 76 on a list of the top 100 children's novels published by School Library Journal.

 Adaptations

 A film adaptation, Diary of a Wimpy Kid, was released by 20th Century Fox on March 19, 2010.
-The film stars Zachary Gordon as Greg Heffley, Robert Capron as Rowley Jefferson, Steve Zahn as Frank Heffley (Dad), Rachael Harris as Susan Heffley (Mom), Devon Bostick as Rodrick Heffley, Chloë Grace Moretz as Angie Steadman, and Connor & Owen Fielding as Manny Heffley, Greg's brother.
+The film stars Zachary Gordon as Greg Heffley, Robert Capron as Rowley Jefferson, Steve Zahn as Frank Heffley (Dad), Rachael Harris as Susan Heffley (Mom), Devon Bostick as Rodrick Heffley, Chloë Grace Moretz as Angie Steadman (a character exclusive to the live-action film), and Connor & Owen Fielding as Manny Heffley, Greg's brother.
 It would later go on to spawn three sequels.

 Another film adaptation, this time animated, serving as a reboot of the film series was released on December 3, 2021 exclusively on Disney+.